Scaling Async Lease Parsing Pipelines with Celery and Redis

 # 1. Retrieve document metadata from object storage

-response = s3_client.head_object(Bucket="lease-docs", Key=doc_key)
+head = s3_client.head_object(Bucket="lease-docs", Key=doc_key)

-if response["ContentLength"] > 50_000_000:
+if head["ContentLength"] > 50_000_000:

 raise ValueError("Document exceeds 50MB size limit")

-extracted_data = _run_parser_engine(doc_key, ocr_fallback=ocr_fallback)
+extracted = _run_parser_engine(doc_key, ocr_fallback=ocr_fallback)

-# 4. Mark as processed for idempotency
+# 4. Mark processed for idempotency (30-day retention)

 cache_key = f"lease:processed:{doc_hash}"